hemanthkandasamy/M2_Embedded_Rotatingmotor-/1_Requirements/README.md

 * High starting torque, No load speed and Quick starting, Stopping, Reversing and Accleration.

 __WEAKNESS__
-* It has High initial cost
+* It has High initial cost and Cannot operate in explosive and hazard conditions due to sparking

 __OPPURTUNITIES__
 * Larger throttle body and injectors.using a stronger magnet and increasing the number of turns of wire in the coil and reducing friction between the coil and the axel it rotates on